Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Experiments

 \subsection{In-depth Analysis (RQ3)}

-In this section, we present an empirical analysis of the effectiveness of GDRT in mitigating language bias.
-As shown in Figure \ref{fig:feature_ablation_exp}, GDRT considerably reduces the ratio of attribution values assigned to auxiliary tokens relative to interaction tokens, compared with SFT, indicating that GDRT effectively alleviates the problem of over-reliance on auxiliary tokens.
-Furthermore, GDRT markedly mitigates the unfairness induced by language bias.
-As shown in Figure~\ref{fig:fairness_exp}, the recommendation distributions generated by GDRT more closely align with the item distribution in the test set.
-In addition, Figure~\ref{fig:fairness_curve_exp} reveals that GDRT alleviates the issue observed in SFT, where the training process continuously amplifies the recommendation of items highly correlated with auxiliary tokens.
+In this section, we present an empirical analysis of the effectiveness of GDRT in mitigating context bias.
+First, we perform FAA on both SFT- and GDRT-trained models, measuring the ratio of attribution values assigned to auxiliary tokens versus interaction tokens.
+As shown in Figure~\ref{fig:feature_ablation_exp}, GDRT yields a significantly lower ratio than SFT, indicating that GDRT effectively alleviates the model’s over-reliance on auxiliary tokens.
+Furthermore, we analyze the recommendation distributions on different item groups with varying degrees of auxiliary-token relevance.
+As illustrated in Figure~\ref{fig:fairness_exp}, the recommendation distribution generated by the GDRT-trained model closely align with the distribution of the test set.
+This improvement can be attributed to GDRT’s ability to suppress the tendency of SFT to progressively amplify items highly correlated with auxiliary tokens as shown in Figure~\ref{fig:fairness_curve_exp}.
+Overall, these results demonstrate that GDRT effectively mitigates context bias.